mirror/dd-wrt/src/router/python/Doc/library/contextlib.rst

 Due to the way the decorator protocol works, a callback function declared this way cannot take any parameters.
-Instead, any resources to be released must be accessed as closure variables
+Instead, any resources to be released must be accessed as closure variables.

 Using a context manager as a function decorator